BrandonQ3/Elk-Stack-Project-1/README.md

 Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticserach or Logstash for indexing.

-Metricbeat helps monitor servers by collecting metrics from the system and services runnign on the server.
+Metricbeat helps monitor servers by collecting metrics from the system and services running on the server.

 The configuration details of each machine may be found below.